 If you’re a VSCode user and yet not familiar with the multi-cursor shortcuts, here’s a quick rundown of what you can do:

-⌘D is the G.O.A.T of multi-cursor editing.
+⌘D (Control + D on windows) is the G.O.A.T of multi-cursor editing.
 Select some text and hit ⌘D to create a cursor at the next occurrence of that text.
 Keep hitting ⌘D to find more occurrences and spawn cursors all over your giant files with ease. ⌘D should solve your multi-cursor needs 80% of the time.

 ⌘⇧L is ⌘D for when you know you want to select every occurrence in the file.
 Select some text, hit ⌘⇧L, and you’ll have a cursor everywhere that your selected text appears in the file.